Letter from C. Kallman/W. H. Auden to H. W. Henze, July 15, 1960

 • "disgre ss t ion"sic

-• "If you soften"Underlining, handwritten, ball pen (blue), Kallman, Chester
+• "If you soften"Underlining, handwritten, ballpoint pen (blue), Kallman, Chester

 • "Hinty, you destroy him.
-Please remember he is a monst er re "Underlining, handwritten, ball pen (blue), Kallman, Chester
+Please remember he is a monst er re "Underlining, handwritten, ballpoint pen (blue), Kallman, Chester

 • "er""re" replaced with "er"